whalen53/branching-wizard/README.md

 # &lt;branching-wizard&gt;

-> A flexible wizard polymer element with branches.
+> A flexible wizard Polymer element with branches.
 Branches can be used to have optional wizard-steps or have different flows through your wizard.

-## Demo
+## Demo (Works best in Chrome)

 [Check it live!](http://jns.me/branching-wizard/components/branching-wizard/demo.html)